awindagosebastian/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints working directory
-list file in directory
+This comand prints out the current workind directory. this command list the file in a directory or in a directory you work in.